The Word Became Flesh

 “Strength and dignity are her clothing, and she laughs at the time to come.
 She opens her mouth with wisdom, and the teaching of kindness is on her tongue.
 She looks well to the ways of her household and does not eat the bread of idleness.
 Her children rise up and call her blessed; her husband also, and he praises her.”
 Proverbs 31:25-28

 My grandma was a godly woman too.
-When I was a child I loved going to her house just to be near her.
-When I was a teenager and again as a young adult, she would pull me off to the side and tell me that she was praying for me.
+When I was a child I loved going to her house just to be close to her.
+When I was a teenager and again as a young adult, she would pull me aside and tell me that she was praying for me.
 I knew she loved me and she knew I needed prayer.

-Here’s a photo of my grandma in our kitchen nook in Indianapolis back in the early 1970’s.
-I think she was cutting the meat off a turkey to make us some of her delicious homemade turkey noodle soup!
+Here’s a photo of my grandma in our kitchen nook in Indianapolis back in the early 1970s.
+She was trimming the meat off a turkey to make us some of her delicious homemade turkey noodle soup.

 “Older women should be reverent in their behavior, not slanderers or addicted to much wine.
 They should teach the younger women to love their husbands and children, be self-controlled, pure, working at home, kind, and submissive to their own husbands, so that the word of God may not be reviled.”
 Titus 2:3-5

-My grandma was recognized and honored in her community as Mother of The Year” back the 1960’s.
+My grandma was recognized and honored in her community as “Mother of the Year” in the 1960s.

-And below is a photo of my great-grandma Stockrahm, I think this was taken in the early 1950’s.
-She lived with my grandma in Frankfort, Indiana when she was elderly and where my grandma took care of her until she passed away.
-I was very young back then when she lived with my grandma but I do remember she was very quiet, and my grandma was very protective of her.
-I remember feeling sorry for my great grandma because she couldn’t get up out of bed.
-I really didn’t get to know her well because I was so young, but I knew that my grandma loved her, and I loved my grandma, so I remember trying to be respectful and quiet around her.
+And here is a photo of my great-grandma Stockrahm.
+I think this picture was taken in the early 1950s.
+She lived with my grandma in Frankfort, Indiana, when she was elderly and where my grandma took care of her until she passed away.
+I was very young back then, but I do remember she was very quiet and that my grandma was very protective of her.
+I remember feeling so sorry for her because she was fragile and ill.

 My great grandma Stockrahm.